resetdash/NurseScheduler/README.md

 # NurseScheduler
-Automated Nurse Schedule creator using google ortools api.
+Automated Nurse Schedule creator using google ortools api (constraint programming).
 A subset of the employee scheduling problem, an NP complete problem.

 Constraints:
 1. Only qualified staff with the right skill can take on a duty